 request-specific caches were originally developed to fulfill a contract implied by

-specification, which requires that a document, once read via functions like doc-available, remain immutable for the duration of the transformation.
+specification, which requires that a document, once read via functions like doc

+or doc-available, remain immutable for the duration of the transformation.
 We've

 extended this policy to require that any document read during the execution of a pipeline

 remain unchanged for the duration of that request.